 In the hustle and bustle of North American’s typical life, we found ourselves running with the kids from one after school activity to the next.
-My husband came home exhausted from work.
+Alfonz would come home exhausted from work.
 We ate dinner together and then would fall into our beds each night.
-It was a good life to North American standards, but the stress it was taking its toll.
+It was a good life to North American standards, but the stress was taking its toll.

 Alfonz kept everything in his head for the business and I could not offer any relief to take some of the load off him.
 It would have taken him years to teach me what he knows.
 That brought us to a crossroad.
 We either let my husband take on the burden of the business on his own and continued down the path towards his eventual heart attack and bigger ulcers or we sell it all to find a life that we can all get excited about!